Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Introduction

 \section{Introduction}

 The policy gradient is the workhorse of modern reinforcement learning.
-In particular, most state-of-the-art reinforcement learning algorithms aim to learn a control policy $\pi_{\theta}$ by estimating the policy gradient---i.e., the gradient $\nabla_{\theta}J(\theta)$ of the expected cumulative reward $J(\theta)$ with respect to the parameters $\theta$ of the control policy---in one of two ways: (i) numerically, e.g., using a finite-difference approximation~\cite{kober2013reinforcement,mania2018simple}, or (ii) by using the policy gradient theorem~\cite{sutton2000policy} to construct estimates~\cite{silver2014deterministic,schulman2015trust,schulman2015high,schulman2017proximal}.
+In particular, most state-of-the-art reinforcement learning algorithms aim to learn a control policy $\pi_{\theta}$ by estimating the policy gradient---i.e., the gradient $\nabla_{\theta}J(\theta)$ of the expected cumulative reward $J(\theta)$ with respect to the parameters $\theta$ of the control policy---in one of two ways: (i) numerically, e.g., using a finite-difference approximation~\citep{kober2013reinforcement,mania2018simple}, or (ii) by using the policy gradient theorem~\citep{sutton2000policy} to construct estimates~\citep{silver2014deterministic,schulman2015trust,schulman2015high,schulman2017proximal}.
 However, there has been little work on theoretically understanding the tradeoffs between these two approaches, and our work aims to help fill this gap.

-We are interested in applications to robotics control, which typically have continuous state and action spaces~\cite{collins2005efficient,abbeel2007application,levine2016end}.
-For example, reinforcement learning can be used to learn controllers when the dynamics are unknown~\cite{abbeel2007application,ross2012agnostic} or partially unknown (e.g., due to unknown disturbances such as wind or friction)~\cite{akametalu2014reachability,berkenkamp2017safe,johannink2018residual}.
-Understanding sample complexity is especially important in this application, since the eventual goal is for robots to be able to learn based on real world experience, which can be very costly to obtain.
+We are interested in applications to robotics control, which typically have continuous state and action spaces~\citep{collins2005efficient,abbeel2007application,levine2016end}.
+For example, reinforcement learning can be used to learn controllers when the dynamics are unknown~\citep{abbeel2007application,ross2012agnostic,akametalu2014reachability,berkenkamp2017safe,johannink2018residual}.
+Understanding sample complexity is especially important in this application, since the goal is for robots to be able to learn based on real world experience, which can be very costly to obtain.
+Furthermore, having a theoretical understanding of sample complexity is important for developing safe reinforcement learning algorithms~\citep{akametalu2014reachability,berkenkamp2017safe,dean2018safely}.

-We argue that \emph{near determinism} is an important characteristic of dynamical systems relevant to robotics tasks.
-More precisely, we propose to study settings where the noise in the dynamics is ``small'' (i.e., sub-Gaussian with small constant).
-We believe that this setting can capture robotics tasks such as grasping~\cite{andrychowicz2018learning}, quadcopters~\cite{akametalu2014reachability}, walking~\cite{collins2005efficient}, and self-driving cars~\cite{montemerlo2008junior}, where the dynamics are primarily deterministic but may be susceptible to small perturbations such as wind, friction, or slippage.
-We discuss this claim in more detail below.
+We argue that \emph{near determinism} is an important characteristic of dynamical systems relevant to robotics.
+More precisely, we study settings where the noise in the dynamics is ``small'' (i.e., sub-Gaussian with small constant).
+This setting captures robotics tasks such as grasping~\citep{andrychowicz2018learning}, quadcopters~\citep{akametalu2014reachability}, walking~\citep{collins2005efficient}, and driving~\citep{montemerlo2008junior}, where the dynamics are primarily deterministic but include small perturbations such as wind, friction, or slippage.
+We discuss this claim in detail below.